kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(f\) The filing of a request for hearing in accordance with paragraph (e) of this section does not stay the effectiveness of an order of immediate compliance.

-\(g\) At any time after an order of immediate compliance has become effective, the official who issued the order may request the United States Attorney General, or the delegate of the Attorney General, to bring an action for appropriate relief in accordance with §13.25.
+\(g\) At any time after an order of immediate compliance has become effective, the official who issued the order may request the United States Attorney General, or the delegate of the Attorney General, to bring an action for appropriate relief in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.25   Injunctions.|§13.25]].

 \[Doc.
 No. 18884, 44 FR 63723, Nov.
 5, 1979, as amended by Amdt.
 13-19, 54 FR 39290, Sept.
 25, 1989; Amdt.
 13-29, 62 FR 46866, Sept.
 4, 1997\]